Mervyn Stockwood: Later life and legacy

-In 1980 he retired and went to live in Bath.
+In 1980 Stockwood retired and went to live in Bath.
 In his autobiography, Chanctonbury Ring, Stockwood claimed to have had numerous paranormal experiences.
 A supporter of the Churches' Fellowship for Psychical and Spiritual Study, he said of the matter, "Our job is to examine the evidence without presupposition or jumping to conclusions.
 The weakness of the Church has been its refusal to consider the evidence and discuss it."

 Shortly before his death he was one of ten Church of England bishops "outed" (i.e. alleged to be a closet homosexual) by the radical gay organisation OutRage!.
 Michael De-la-Noy's biography, Mervyn Stockwood: A Lonely Life (September 1997), paints him as a socialist who loved the trappings of wealth, privilege and royalty.